gsbdarc/rf_bootcamp_2025/docs/day1.md

 ## The Yens and DARC

 The computing cluster is called the Yens.
-It's a powerful system with (as of July 2025) 5 interactive nodes, and 10 SLURM nodes(7 CPU and 3 GPU).
+It's a powerful system with (as of July 2025) 5 interactive nodes, and 10 SLURM nodes (7 CPU and 3 GPU).
 The Yens has a petabyte of storage and is more powerful than your laptop.
-It's designed to handle large computing tasks doing work in groups and helping you and your professors publish papers and do research.
+It's designed to handle large computing tasks doing work in groups, and to help you and your professors publish papers and do research.

 Today we are going to focus on the interactive nodes.

 The Yens is managed by the [Data Analytics and Research Computing (DARC)](https://darc.stanford.edu/) team.
 They provide support and resources for researchers at Stanford to perform data analysis and computational tasks efficiently.

-Our Website is [Rcpedia](https://rcpedia.stanford.edu/), where you can find more information and resources about the Yens and other computing resources at Stanford.
+Our website is [Rcpedia](https://rcpedia.stanford.edu/), where you can find more information and resources about the Yens and other computing resources at Stanford.

 We also have a [Slack channel](https://app.slack.com/client/E7SAV7LAD/C01JXJ6U4E5) where you can ask questions and get help from the community.

-## Introduction into the CLI
+## Introduction To The Command Line Interface (CLI)

 ### 🧠 Why Use It?